cariad/unbuild.blog/content/2021-10-30-differently-1.0.0/index.md

 <!--more-->

-`differently` is a CLI application and Python packages that visualises the differences between strings, multi-line text bodies, and any objects that can be serialised to JSON or YAML.
+`differently` is a CLI application and Python package that visualises the differences between strings, multi-line text bodies, and any objects that can be serialised to JSON or YAML.

 ## CLI